 Handling tenant maintenance requests professionally is an important part of your tenant retention plan.
 You have to be responsive to their needs, and you have to make sure the work is done quickly and completely.

 One of the main reasons tenants leave the properties they’re renting is because the repair requests they make are ignored or avoided.
-To minimize vacancies and turnover costs at your Sonoma County rental property, make sure you have a process in place to respond to those maintenance issues.
+To minimize vacancies and turnover costs at your Healdsburg rental property, make sure you have a process in place to respond to those maintenance issues.
 Professional maintenance practices not only keep your residents happy and secure, they also protect the condition of your investment.

 Make Sure Your Tenants Understand Your Process

 It’s important that your tenants know how to get in touch with you when there’s a maintenance issue or a repair that needs to be made.
-If you’re working with a Sonoma County property management company, you won’t have to worry about being the point of contact.
+If you’re working with a Healdsburg property management company, you won’t have to worry about being the point of contact.
 But, if you’re managing the property on your own, you’ll have to make sure you’re available to your tenants 24 hours a day in case there’s an emergency.
 This means being available in the middle of the night and on holidays and weekends.
 You never want to be inaccessible, especially if your property is flooding or on fire.

 For emergencies, your tenants should call you right away, unless they need to call the fire department or 9-1-1 first.